Kazimira Prunskienė

-She was the leader of the Peasants and New Democratic Party Union and the Lithuanian People's Party.
+Prunskienė was the leader of the Peasants and New Democratic Party Union and the Lithuanian People's Party.
 From 1981 to 1986 she worked in West Germany.

 She ran in the 2004 Lithuanian presidential election against Valdas Adamkus, hoping to receive votes from supporters of impeached president Rolandas Paksas, but finished in second place in the first round and was defeated in the runoff.

-Prunskienė is also a member of the Council of Women World Leaders, an international network of current and former women presidents and prime ministers whose mission is to mobilize the highest-level women leaders globally for collective action on issues of critical importance to women and equitable development.
+Prunskienė was also a member of the Council of Women World Leaders, an international network of current and former women presidents and prime ministers whose mission is to mobilize the highest-level women leaders globally for collective action on issues of critical importance to women and equitable development.

 Early life and education

-Prunskienė was born as Kazimira Danutė Stankevičiūtė in the village of Vasiuliškė, Ostland (now Lithuania).
+Prunskienė was born as Kazimira Danutė Stankevičiūtė in the village of Vasiuliškė, Ostland (now Lithuania) on 26 February 1943.
 Her father, Pranas Stankevičius, worked as a forest ranger and owned several hectares of land.
-Known as a jolly musician who played many instruments at country weddings, including the guitar, fiddle, concertina, and a pipe of his own making, Stankevičius was killed by the NKVD in the Labanoras Forest when Kazimira was one year old.
+He was known as a jolly musician who played many instruments at country weddings, including the guitar, fiddle, concertina, and a pipe of his own making.
+In 1944, when Kazimira was one year old, Stankevičius was killed by the Soviet NKVD for participation in the 1941 June Uprising.

-Prunskienė attended Vilnius University, earning her degree in economics in 1965 and later earned her doctorate from the same university in the same subject during the late 1980s.
+She attended Vilnius University, earning her degree in economics in 1965 and later earned her doctorate from the same university in the same subject during the late 1980s.
 Afterwards, she stayed on at the university first as an instructor, then as a senior associate in the Department of Industrial Economics.

 Before getting her first degree, Prunskienė married Povilas Prunskus.
 Between 1963 and 1971 she bore three children — a son named Vaidotas and two daughters called Rasa and Daivita.
-She would later divorce her first husband and remarry in 1989 to Algimantas Tarvidas.
+She later divorced her first husband and remarried in 1989 to Algimantas Tarvidas.